-Hiring a pest control company can help ensure your infestation is eliminated quickly.
+Hiring a pest control company, either privately or through your home warranty plan, can help ensure your infestation is eliminated quickly.
 Because these experts understand the depths of the infestation, they can also help prevent recurring issues by treating the root of the problem itself.

 We researched what factors affect the cost of pest control, as well as the national averages associated with hiring a professional.